-Cellulitis is a skin infection normally caused by entry of the Streptococcus or Staphylococcus aureus bacteria through a simple cut or scrape.
+Cellulitis, on the other hand, is a skin infection normally caused by entry of the Streptococcus or Staphylococcus aureus bacteria through a simple cut or scrape.
 Symptoms include pain, swelling and warmth at the site of the cut.
 If you suspect you may have cellulitis, seek medical attention immediately.
 Often developing into a chronic condition, cellulitis is usually treated with standard antibiotics.
 However, the disease can hang on in a painful, chronic form, and sufferers often seek the additional relief of alternative treatments.

 Always let your doctor know of any non-traditional treatments, as he may need to adjust his treatment plan to accommodate any potential interactions.
 There is no definitive clinical evidence that any of the following treatments cure cellulitis, and they should never be used in place of conventional treatment.